What is Wakelet and How Does it Work?

 How much does Wakelet cost?

-Wakelet is free to sign up for and use.
-That means there are no hidden costs, no scaling for the amount of users, and no worries about being bombarded by advertisements while you're trying to use the platform.
+Wakelet is free to sign up for and use, so no hidden costs, no scaling for the amount of users, and no worries about being bombarded by advertisements while you're trying to use the platform.

 The company says on its website that all the features currently available are free and will remain that way.
 Even if premium plans are introduced in the future, no features will be removed or charged for, only new features will be added at a premium.